 The region is well-positioned to export clean energy to the northeast U.S. where the looming retirement of thousands of megawatts of aging coal and nuclear plants, pending federal rules designed to cut power plant emissions, and increasingly stringent renewable energy portfolio standards have left states looking for reliable and cost-effective solutions.
 Replacing polluting coal generation and aging power plants in Atlantic Canada is a second avenue of potential growth.

-There relatively small, fragmented electricity markets in the region makes it a challenge to integrate the potentially large amounts of wind energy these emerging sources of demand will require.
+The relatively small, fragmented electricity markets in the region make a challenge to integrate the potentially large amounts of wind energy these emerging sources of demand will require.
 Interjurisdictional co-operation, including transmission reinforcements within the provinces and new cross-border transfer capacity will be key.
 Fortunately, governments across the region understand this and have agreed to work together to build a clean energy future.

 Nova Scotia Power

 PEI Energy Corporation